MochiMessenger/libmochi/acknowledgments/README.md

-This directory contains pre-generated acknowledgments for the Rust dependencies of libsignal.
+This directory contains pre-generated acknowledgments for the Rust dependencies of libmochi.
 CI enforces that they are kept up to date.

 ## Updating

-If you update libsignal's dependencies, you'll need to update this listing.
+If you update libmochi's dependencies, you'll need to update this listing.
 Install [cargo-about][] if you haven't already:

 ```shell
 cargo +stable install --locked cargo-about --version $(cat acknowledgments/cargo-about-version)